RockitBootcamp/Full-Stack-LAMP/Milestones/m4/Users-requirements/Readme.md

 - screenshots are provided in this directory which show how the pages should be linked to each other
 - NO input validation is required
 - NO new files will need to be created

+## Bonus Requirements
+- use the input validation mechanism that is built into laravel.
+(Look in the ItemController or CustomerController in the POS project for example usage)